craigmiller160/ecosystem-guide/NPM_UTILITIES.md

 ## ESLint & Prettier

+I have had an ongoing effort to standardize my ESLint & Prettier projects.
+This has resulted in all of these libraries that can easily be combined together by extending their respective configurations

 [@craigmiller160/eslint-config-js](https://github.com/craigmiller160/eslint-config-js) = Basic ESLint Config for JavaScript projects.

 [@craigmiller160/prettier-config](https://github.com/craigmiller160/prettier-config) = Basic Prettier Config for JavaScript & TypeScript projects.